ably-labs/agile-flush-vue-app/README.md

     }
     ```

-1. Replace `<YOUR_ABLY_APP_KEY>` with the key you copied in step 2.
+    - Replace `<YOUR_ABLY_APP_KEY>` with the key you copied in step 2.
-1. In the root of the folder run:
+1. To install the dependencies, run this in the root of the repository:

     ```cmd
+    npm install
+    ```

+1. To build the Vue application, run this in the root of the repository:

+    ```cmd
     npm run build
     ```

-1. In the root of the folder run:
+1. To start the Static Web App, run this in the root of the repository:

     ```cmd
     swa start dist --api-location api
     ```

-1. Now open the link that is output by the swa command.
+1. Now open the link that is output by the `swa` command.

 ## Deploying the app to Azure

+// TODO

+## Tech Stack

 // TODO